Strongest Engagement and Bridal Rings

-Galt & bro.
-Has been successfully manufacturing die-struck products in the United States from the late 19th century.
+Galt has been successfully manufacturing die-struck products in the United States.
 This process produces a product that is far superior to the industry standard of casting.

 Our die-striking process literally compresses metals into a metal crystal structure via a hydraulic press to ensure maximum density and strength.

 Die-striking metal under extreme pressure creates a product 33% stronger and more dense than a casting. the benefit is a longer lasting product; secure settings for gemstones and diamonds, and a mirror-like luster unobtainable by other methods.

 This is why our products have much more wear life (more metal hardness) than cast items because of their superior density.

 Die struck jewelry is a step above ‘quality jewelry,’ because it can stand up to the daily wear and tear far greater than other jewelry that is on the market today.
 Its unique strength makes it what is referred to as “heirloom quality jewelry.”
 Not only will it last a lifetime, but for generations to come.

 Preparation of metal: